 Probe launched into claims of unlawful killings by UK soldiers in Afghanistan

-The Government will launch an independent inquiry into “alleged unlawful activity” by British soldiers in Afghanistan.
+The Government will launch an inquiry into allegations of unlawful killings by British soldiers in Afghanistan, the Ministry of Defence (MoD) has announced.

-Defence minister Dr Andrew Murrison told the Commons: “The Secretary of State for Defence has commissioned an independent statutory inquiry under the 2005 Inquiries Act to investigate and report on alleged unlawful activity by British armed forces during deliberate detention operations in Afghanistan in the period mid-2010 to mid-2013.”
+Bereaved families welcomed the “unprecedented” probe into alleged unlawful activity by UK armed forces during deliberate detention operations in the war-torn nation between 2010 and 2013.

+The independent statutory inquiry, commissioned by Defence Secretary Ben Wallace under the 2005 Inquiries Act, is to start in early 2023, defence minister Dr Andrew Murrison announced in the Commons on Thursday.

-Dr Murrison added the Afghanistan inquiry would also focus on the “adequacy of subsequent investigations into such allegations”.
+Dr Murrison said the Afghanistan inquiry will also focus on the “adequacy of subsequent investigations” by the MoD into allegations of wrongdoing including murder.

 He said: “This decision has been informed by two ongoing judicial review cases.